 Real Estate Stats for the month of October are in!
 The number of new listings has tumbled – like the Autumn temperatures as of late! – and the average selling prices for various property types have flattened.
 In fact, the average selling price for all home types combined, at $1,089,428, was down by 5.7 percent compared to October 2021.

-Here’s the Toronto Regional Real Estate Board’s analysis for October 2021, with graphics courtesy of Market Watch:
+Here is the Toronto Real Estate Board’s analysis for October 2022, with graphics courtesy of Market Watch:

 At Urbaneer.com, we’re here to help – all without pressure or hassle.
 We simply love what we do!
 With a multi-disciplinary education in housing, sound knowledge of the mechanics of real estate and a sharp skill set in evaluating properties for over two decades, we’re here to guide you through all the factors which play into Toronto’s real estate market.

 Bosley Real Estate Ltd., Brokerage – (416) 322-8000

 – we’re here to earn your trust, then your business –